800 University WaySpartanburg, SC 293031-864-503-5000

 In 1994, the University moved to the graduate level, offering master’s degree programs in elementary education, early childhood education, special education: visual impairment, Informatics and Nursing.

 From its inception, the University has bound its fortunes to one of the fastest growing regions in the nation, the I-85 corridor connecting Atlanta and Charlotte.
 USC Upstate – a metropolitan university – serves the cities of Spartanburg and Greenville and their surrounding communities, home to a million people and the highest per capita international investment of any counties in the nation.
 The focus is on the higher education interests of Upstate South Carolina and partnerships with its important enterprises.

-USC Upstate Greenville Campus currently offers the junior and senior years of study for 10 undergraduate degree programs, each taught by highly qualified and dedicated faculty.
+USC Upstate Greenville Campus currently offers the junior and senior years of study for 11 undergraduate degree programs and one graduate degree program, each taught by highly qualified and dedicated faculty.

 The degree programs are as follows: